 401(k) Plans

-401(k)s are available to firms of any size, and are highly tailorable.
-Employees may defer their salary as contributions, and employers can make contributions every year.
+401(k)s are available to firms of any size, and are highly flexible.
+Employees may postpone their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-• Tax Advantages: Contributions are made pre-tax, reducing the employee’s taxable income.
-Alternatively, contributions can be made post-tax (Roth).
+- Tax Advantages: Contributions can be made tax-free initially, which reduces the employee’s taxable income.
+Alternatively, post-tax (Roth) contributions can be made.
 Investments grow tax-free until withdrawn.

-• Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.
+- Higher Contribution Limits: For this year, employees can contribute up to $23,000, with an additional $7,500 catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, administrative support, and staff training.
+- Choose a Plan Provider: Choose a provider that offers multiple investment options, administrative support, and staff training.

 Individual 401(k)

-Designed to offer the same benefits as a traditional 401(k), this plan is also known as a i401(k).
-It is ideal for individuals who are self-employed, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+This plan, also known as a i401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Seek out providers with various investment options and minimal fees.
+- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with a range of investment options and reduced fees.

 Profit Sharing Plans